How What You Don’t Know Can Help You

 New From Me This Month

 For this month’s newsletter, I started writing about how not knowing when to plant inspired delight (and awe).
 Then I checked the word count and decided 547 words might be more at home on Medium than in your inbox.
 If you have three minutes and would like an invitation to connect with the awe embedded in your intellectual limits, click to read How What You Don’t Know Can Help You.
+(Update 1/21/24: I’ve decided you can handle the word count and I don’t want to leave this on Medium-only, so have included the full text above)

 The spring edition of the Macalester today has a sweet story called Ten Years of MacReads, which highlights the bookclub I founded and run for Twin Cities Macalester alumni.
 The piece is packed with great quotes from MacReaders, including this one from Kate Baxter-Kauf ’02, who said “MacReads is absolutely the best of why I went to Macalester and why I love Macalester people.
 It’s smart people in a room discussing something in-depth and with feeling, knowledgeable about the subject, and excited to dig in together.”
 If you’re reading this and you went to Macalester, I think you might love MacReads too.
 Hit me up for details!